gregspangenberg/shoulder/readme.md

-### humeral_version
+### Humeral Coordinate Systems

-Given a 3d .stl model of a humerus this returns the version of the humeral head.
+Given a 3d .stl model of the humerus finds the 3 axes (canal, transepicondylar, head central) and the articular margin plane.

-Additionaly given a resection plane this reports back the neck shaft angle and version of the cut.
+Also reports the version and anatomic neck shaft angle.